Taara Link Planner

 The most challenging problem for Taara Link Planner is how to solve the experience for when the tool does not have accurate weather data for the location of the link.
 It happens fairly frequently outside the US, and Taara has customers all over the globe.
 When there is not a vetted weather station, or the station is more than 200km from the link location, the model selects a weather twin.
 Using an LLM, the tool finds a city with identical climate and creates an availability prediction based on this twin location.

-The weather twin feature created internal debates, particularly with the Sales team.
+The weather twin feature created internal debates with stakeholders.
 Fears of customers being confused, not understanding the weather twin experience, or not trusted it became a blocker for the GA release.

-To help the Sales team and other stakeholders gain trust in the design and in the tool, we engaged in extensive UAT with network engineers and planners.
-Fortunately, UAT is successful.
+To help the stakeholders gain trust in the design and in the tool, we engaged in extensive UAT with network engineers and planners.
+Fortunately, UAT was successful.
 On the scale of 1-5 for how likely are you to use this tool to design your network, 1 being not likely and 5 being extremely likely, the average score was a 4.9.
-The Sales team gained confidence in the tool and GA happened on time,
+The stakeholders gained confidence in the tool and GA happened on time,